 - Marketing automation is just for marketing: Marketing as a department never works solo; they work alongside sales and other departments to create successful campaigns aligned with the company's goals.
 Marketing automation makes working collaboratively easier!
 Connecting sales applications along with marketing tools allows for seamless transferring of data, lead prioritization, and lead nurturing.

 - Marketing automation is difficult and expensive: Automation is high tech and fancy, but that doesn't mean it's complicated or expensive to set up.
 With APIs, connecting applications has never been easier.
-Using a no-code automation platform like the Quickwork Journey Builder has set up automated workflows in a matter of minutes, plus we offer a free plan that allows you to explore the possibilities freely.
+Using a no-code automation platform like the Quickwork Automation platform has set up automated workflows in a matter of minutes, plus we offer a free plan that allows you to explore the possibilities freely.

 With automation, you can put most of your administrative and routine marketing tasks on autopilot, allowing you as a marketer to focus on the more creative and strategic parts of your job.